-Instituto Tomie Ohtake, São Paulo, Brazil, 2006/2007 photo ©Denise Andrade.
-Courtesy of the artist and Galeria Nara Roesler
+Instituto Tomie Ohtake, São Paulo, Brazil, photo © Denise Andrade.
+Courtesy of the artist and Galeria Nara Roesler sculptures and public works 1983-2015

-In 1983, Tomie Ohtake created her first project designed for a public space, marking the beginning of a career-long path, which she pursued simultaneously with her painting and printmaking production.
-Most of the works she made for public areas are tridimensional, but she also created a few murals and panels.
-These works are installed in a variety of different places, including subways, cultural centers, auditoriums, theaters, offices, hotels and squares.
-The variety in spaces demonstrates the versatility of Ohtake's work, which has proven to be able to adapt to different places all while respecting the specificities of each and maintaining her style.
+In 1983, Tomie Ohtake created her first project designed for a public space, marking the beginning of an enduring path in her career, which she pursued simultaneously to her painting and printmaking production.
+Most of her public works are tridimensional, but she also created a few murals and panels.
+These works have been installed in a variety of places including subways, cultural centers, auditoriums, theaters, offices, hotels and squares.
+The variety in the genre of spaces demonstrates Ohtake's versatility, who has been able to adapt to different places all while respecting the specificities of each one of them while maintaining her style.

-Lagoa Rodrigo de Freitas, 1985 Rio de Janeiro/RJ, Brazil
+Lagoa Rodrigo de Freitas, 1985 Rio de Janeiro, Brazil

-Rodrigo de Freitas Lagoon, Rio de Janeiro, 1985, iron sculpture, 20 meters in diameter. weighing 17 metric tons.
+Iron sculpture, 20 meters in diameter, weighing 17 metric tons.
 Executed at the Ishikawajima shipyard, which donated it to the city.
 Inaugurated by Rio de Janeiro Vice-mayor and Secretary of Culture Darcy Ribeiro.

-Ladeira da Memória, 1984 São Paulo/SP, Brazil
+Ladeira da Memória, 1984 São Paulo, Brazil